.About Dr Pieter J. de Waal

 (M.B., Ch.B.; M.Med (Paediatrics); Dip.
 Allergy; Certificate in Allergy; National Certificate in Asthma Care)

-Doctor Pieter de Waal is a Paediatrician and Allergist and the only qualified paediatric asthma and allergy specialist in the Free State.
-He finished his paediatric specialization in 2008 at the University of the Free State and worked as a Pediatrician in private practice since then.
+Doctor Pieter de Waal is a Paediatrician and Allergist and the only qualified pediatric asthma and allergy specialist in the Western Cape.
+He finished his pediatric specialization in 2008 at the University of the Free State and worked as a Pediatrician in private practice since then.
 He is passionate about teaching his field of expertise to pre- and post-graduate students, and in 2012, joined the University of the Free State as an Allergy Consultant and Senior Lecturer.
 He has a special interest in pediatric asthma and in 2017, obtained a National Certificate in Asthma Care, from the South African National Asthma Education Program.

 In 2018, Dr de Waal furthered his studies in Allergy, obtaining his Diploma in Allergy, from the College of Medicine of South Africa (cum laude).
-In 2019, he qualified as a subspecialist in Allergology, from the University of Cape Town at Red Cross Children’s Hospital and is now back in Bloemfontein to not only treat children with general medical problems, but also to provide and expand the a much needed allergy service in the Free State and Northern Cape.
+In 2019, he qualified as a subspecialist in Allergology, from the University of Cape Town at Red Cross Children’s Hospital.
+Dr. De Waal currently resides in Mediclinic Panorama to not only treat children with general medical problems but also to provide and expand the much-needed allergy service.

 Conditions of specific interest to him are: